TP8843/processor-simulator/docs/memory.md

 # Memory Structure
-- In MIPS, memory is byte addressed.
+- In RISCV, memory is byte addressed.
-- In simulator, memory managed by words of size **int**
+- In simulator, memory stored as int array, with each int a word.
+- Simulator currently uses a Von Neumann memory architecture.

 ## Load / Store
-- Can load / store 32 bit words (ints) from memory
+- Load Word
+- Load Half Word
+- Load Byte
+- Store Word
+- Store Half Word
+- Store Byte

 ## Instructions
-- Stored in a separate memory store as a vector of strings
+- Stored in the same memory as the data
-- Loaded from a file
+- Loaded from a .bin (binary) file encoded in little endian

+## Special Memory Locations
+- **0**: Outputted at end of execution of the program.